Leadership philosophy.

 Focus on people

-It’s important to create environments which strike a balance between shaping the strategy and delivering value (to users and the business) incrementally whilst also envisioning a future state of the product or service.
+It’s important to create environments which strike a balance between shipping value (to users and the business) incrementally whilst also shaping a future state of the product or service.

 Establishing connections between these horizons helps teams understand how the products they are shipping align and the steps they are taking towards a future state.